 Blueprint is committed to building strong communities.
 We’re your neighbors, and we want the same things you do: quality, environmentally-efficient homes that reflect our Northwest lifestyle and values.
 Seattle has experienced rapid growth many times in the past—after all, our pioneers sluiced an entire hill to create more livable space.
 Today’s strong job and housing market continues that trend, and although change is sometimes tough, growth is good.
 It means we’re a place where people want to live and raise their families, contribute to the economy, and add to our unique culture.
 We respect our neighborhoods and want to ensure new families join our community in homes that maintain our commitment against suburban sprawl.
 The projects you see with our name on them have undergone vigorous review and adhere to the highest construction standards.
-We always enjoy hearing from our neighbors and if you have a question, comment, or concern about Blueprint in the community, contact us at [email protected].

 We believe that quality housing is fundamental to stronger families and communities.
 That’s we why we support Seattle’s Union Gospel Mission and its focus on providing transitional housing.
 Blueprint members, shareholders and employees recently donated more than $500,000 in land, labor and materials to create 14 units of transitional housing for at-risk women and children.
 View the videos to learn more about our projects and the lives they have changed.

 Seattle is growing.
 With its booming job market, booming economy, and undisputed beauty, our city’s desirability is no longer a local secret.
 We can see it in the news and through our windows.
 We can measure it by counting cars on I-5 or by counting the building cranes perched in the skyline.